dmwm/PHEDEX/Documentation/README/README-Agents.txt

 ** Related documents.

 README-Overview.txt explains where this document fits in.
-README-Operations.txt explains how things are done at CERN.
-README-RefDB.txt explains how to inject data from RefDB into transfer.
 README-Transfer.txt explains how to set up the sample transfer agents.
-README-Funnel.txt explains how to merge files prior to transfer.
 README-Schedule.txt explains how files are scheduled.

 ** Agent Overview